-The Group operates in various countries with local tax regulations resulting in country specific tax risks.
+The Group operates in various countries with local tax regulations resulting in The risks coming from the main tax jurisdictions are monitored both locally country specific tax risks.
 Management monitors these risks on a local and corporate level.
 The significant tax risks including the significant level of estimations and judgements made by the company with respect to the likelihood and magnitude of these risks and mitigating actions are summarised in tax position memoranda prepared by management.
 We consider this to be a key audit matter as a result of the significant level of estimations and judgements involved in combination with the likelihood and magnitude of these uncertain tax positions.
 The company has included disclosures on the tax risks in note 7.6.8.1 and 7.6.22 to the consolidated financial statements.